Healthy Apple Cake

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-The recipe is adapted from the book “La buona cucina di casa” written by Simili sisters.
+Adapted from “La buona cucina di casa” by the Simili sisters.

 Ingredients